- Develop and test Jira webhooks locally without deploying to a public environment or setting up HTTPS.

 1. Start your app

-For this tutorial, we’ll use the sample NodeJS app available on GitHub.
-To install it, run the following commands in your terminal:3000.
+For this tutorial, you can use the sample Node.js app on GitHub.
+To install the sample, run the following in a terminal:http://localhost:3000.

-You can validate that the app is up and running by visiting http://localhost:3000.
-The application logs request headers and body in the terminal and responds with a message in the browser.
+The app logs request headers and body in the terminal and shows a message in the browser.

-Once your app is running locally, you’re ready to put it online securely using ngrok.- Start ngrok by running the following command:
+Once your app is running locally, you’re ready to put it online securely using ngrok.- Copy your ngrok authtoken from the dashboard.

 -

-After you create a webhook in Jira, Jira will submit a POST request to your application through ngrok whenever the selected events occur.
-To trigger a webhook event:- In your Jira instance, navigate to a project and create a new issue, or update an existing issue.
+After you create the webhook, Jira sends a POST request to your app through ngrok when the selected events occur.
+To trigger an event:- In your Jira instance, create a new issue or update an existing issue in a project that matches your webhook scope.

 Inspecting requests